maudnals/blockchain/cryptography.md

 ## Encryption vs Signing

+**Any person (sender) can ENCRYPT a message using the receiver's PUBLIC key.**

+**But that encrypted message can only be DECRYPTED with the receiver's PRIVATE key.**

 When we think about it, a public key in itself can be used as a method to prove identity (see SSH example below).
 That's why public keys are referred to as "authentication methods".
 And that's why the ppty called authentication only contains public keys.

-(side note: to prove identity aka sign (aka prove trustworthiness), the client uses her private key and then interacts w the server.
+* To prove identity aka sign (aka prove trustworthiness): the client uses her private key and then interacts w the server.
-But to encrypt aka ensure secrecy, the client uses their private key at the end on her side).
+* But to encrypt aka ensure secrecy, the client uses their private key at the end on her side.

 Encryption - A message encrypted with someone's public key, can only be decrypted by someone in possession of the matching Private key. **Who was the message really from?
 No promises there!**

-Signing - When someone sees a signed message, they can be sure that the message is unchanged since a person in possession of the matching Private key had their hands on it.
+Signing - When someone sees a signed message, they can be sure that the message is unchanged since a person in possession of the matching private key had their hands on it.

-These two acts have very different uses.
-They are also frequently used together.
-Encryption of a signed message is very common.
+These two have very different uses; yet they are also frequently used together: encryption of a signed message is very common.

 Attention:
 You should NOT use the same keypairs for both signing and encryption!